natashapl/fem-qr-code-component/README.md

 ### What I learned

-For this project, I decided to use some HTML5 sematic tags thayt i don;t normally use such the "main"  and "article" tag.
-There were some
+For this project, I decided to use some HTML5 semantic tags that I don't normally use such the "main"  and "article" tag.
+There were some rules that I wasn't aware of priot to this challenge.

 ```html
 <main>